Female Incontinence Treatment in Overland Park, Kansas

 - Self-Fixated Slings: These can be used to support the urethra and are secured in place by friction and tissue ingrowth, and require no sutures or screws.

-The highly trained OBGYNs at Women’s Care OBGYN have extensive experience diagnosing and treating patients experiencing symptoms of urinary incontinence.
-Call (913) 384-4990 to request an appointment at our OBGYN office in Overland Park, KS today!
+The gynecologists at Women’s Care OBGYN have extensive experience diagnosing and treating patients experiencing symptoms of urinary incontinence.
+If you are are experiencing symptoms of incontinence, please call (913) 384-4990 to request an appointment with the providers at our OBGYN office in Overland Park & Shawnee Mission, KS today!